 Bayview Quick-Build Transportation Projects

-Project Update: The Bayview Quick-Build Project will be holding a public hearing on Friday, December 4, 2020 at 10:00 AM.
-This is an opportunity for the public to learn more about the project, see the proposed changes to Evans Avenue/Hunters Point Boulevard/Innes Avenue, and provide comments on the proposal.
+Project Update: The Bayview Quick-Build Project held a public hearing on Friday, December 4, 2020 at 10:00 AM for the public to learn more about the project, see the proposed changes to Evans Avenue/Hunters Point Boulevard/Innes Avenue, and provide comments on the proposal.
+The results of the Public Hearing will be posted as soon as they are available.

 Bayview Quick-Build Transportation Projects seek to improve safety for all roadway users.
 Recognizing the immediate need for transportation improvements in Bayview Hunters Point, locations for near term improvements, to be delivered in 2020, were identified during the planning phase of the Bayview Community Based Transportation Plan (CBTP).
 The Bayview CBTP is a community-driven, SFMTA-led planning effort funded through a Caltrans Sustainable Planning Grant.
 The Bayview CBTP seeks to improve transportation mobility and safety in the culturally rich and resilient Bayview community by identifying solutions tailored to the needs of residents, community-based organizations, and businesses.